-Healthy Materials Lab is pleased to announce our collaboration in launching the Materials section at ICFF 2026, part of The OASIS area.
-This curated exhibition, developed with our partners in healthy, climate-positive design, will spotlight the latest in bio-based materials, healthier alternatives, and sustainable production processes.
-Join us for interactive workshops and hands-on sessions, where we will share practical approaches to these innovations.
+Part of The OASIS area, our curated booth, developed with manufacturers and makers in healthy, climate-positive design, will spotlight the latest in bio-based, healthier materials, and sustainable fabrication processes.
+Join us for interactive workshops and hands-on sessions, where we will share practical approaches to innovation.

 In partnership with Metropolis, this collaboration will showcase leaders advancing material health, sustainability, and regenerative design, and is supported by an inspiring lineup of talks and workshops.

-We will highlight strategies for sourcing secondary byproducts, reuse, repair, and using biogenic materials—key pillars of a healthier, more regenerative design future.
+We will highlight strategies for sourcing secondary byproducts, reuse, repair, using biogenic materials—key pillars of a healthier, more regenerative design future.

 Stay tuned for more details.
 Learn more about ICFF here and their write-up of the Healthy Materials Lab here.